adpoe/Artificial_Intelligence_Algorithms/amazons/README.md

 ### Notes
 I have a series of .config files that I used to test the program, feel free to use them.
-In practice, using more than 3 queens on a 7x7 board will take to long to be practical for this program
+In practice, using more than 3 queens on a 7x7 board will take to long to be practical for this program.
 A future goal would be to optimize for speed on large boards, but it works as expected on a smaller input size

 ### Architecture
 Just like part 1, this program works by: